 Out of skirt steak and flank steak already?
 How does it go so fast?

-There are only 2 flank steaks and about 2-3 skirt steaks (depending how it’s cut) with each steer we get back.
-Our best recommendation is to order early!
+There are only 2 flank steaks, 2 skirt steaks, 2 petite tenders, 8 flat irons and 1 hanger steak with each steer we get back.
+If you’re very specific in the steaks you like to enjoy, our best recommendation is to order early!

 Why in the world would I buy a live steer?
 I don’t want the hooves and stuff!